Parallel processing in immune networks: Getting closer to biology: Dilution in the B-H interactions

-When dilution is absent, free energy minimization shows that this Hamiltonian, for orthogonal patterns $\vec{\xi}^{ \mu}\cdot\vec{\xi}^{ \nu}=H\cdot \delta(\mu-\nu)$ (which results from uncorrelated distributions in the thermodynamic limit $H \to \infty$), tends to expand the $\mu^{th}$ B-clone (i.e. $m_{\mu} > 0$), but it provides the other clones with no net information (i.e. $m_{\nu \neq \mu} = 0$).
+When dilution is absent, the minimization of the free-energy derived from the Hamiltonian (\ref{toy1}) implies\footnote{this holds rigorously for patterns $\vec{\xi}^{ \mu}\cdot\vec{\xi}^{ \nu}=H\cdot \delta(\mu-\nu)$, where orthogonality results from uncorrelated distributions in the thermodynamic limit $H \to \infty$)} the expansion of the $\mu^{th}$ B-clone (i.e. $m_{\mu} > 0$), but it provides the other clones with no net information (i.e. $m_{\nu \neq \mu} = 0$).
 Conversely, real immune systems are able to address a wide variety of antigens simultaneously managing several clones at the same time and, in this sense, we refer to parallel processing capabilities of the network.
-This property can be restated as the ability to have equilibrium states with several Mattis magnetizations different from zero, or above the noise level at finite volume, without being spurious states \cite{amit}.
+This property can be restated as the ability to have equilibrium states with several order parameters $m_{\mu}$, $\mu=1,...,K$, different from zero (or above the noise level at finite volume), without being spurious states \cite{amit}.
+As we are going to show, this property can be captured by systems where couplings are diluted.